Taoyuan International Airport: History

 Formerly known as Chiang Kai-shek International Airport, it was renamed on 6 September 2006 to its current name.

 The airport, originally planned as Taoyuan International Airport, bore the name of late President Chiang Kai-shek until 2006.
 In Chinese, its former name was literally "Chung-Cheng (Zhongzheng) International Airport", where Chung-Cheng is the legal given name that Chiang Kai-shek had used since the 1910s.
 In Taiwan, Chiang Kai-shek is associated with the Chinese Nationalist Party or Kuomintang and its many years of one-party authoritarian rule.
 Local officials in Taoyuan City and members of the Pan-Green Coalition often referred to the hub by the name originally associated with it: "Taoyuan International Airport".
-News organizations and local residents sometimes combined the two commonly used names as "Taoyuan Chung-Cheng Airport."
+News organizations and local residents sometimes combined the two commonly used names as "Taoyuan Chung-Cheng Airport".

 The Executive Yuan of then-President Chen Shui-bian's administration officially approved the name Taiwan Taoyuan International Airport for the hub on 6 September 2006.
 The opposition Kuomintang, which together with its political allies held a one-vote majority in the Legislative Yuan, decried the change and proposed "Taiwan Taoyuan Chiang Kai-shek International Airport" instead.
 The disagreement, like those affecting the names of the Chiang Kai-shek Memorial Hall and other landmarks in Taiwan, stands as another manifestation of the Taiwan localization efforts by pan-Green officials and resistance against it by Pan-Blue Coalition.
-The media in mainland China has always referred to the airport as "Taoyuan International Airport" so as to avoid mentioning Chiang Kai-shek.